 How to Roast Chestnuts in the Oven

 #1.
 Soak chestnuts in water to clean them.
+Soak for 20 minutes in water that is exactly 120° F to kill eggs and larvae of worms (read more at the Center for Agroforestry.)
+This is not a big deal – even commercial growers soak their chestnuts for safety.
 Some people believe soaking also helps cook the meat by steaming them.

 #2.
 Cut slits in the surface of the nut or they will explode in the oven like potatoes do!
 The traditional way is to cut an “X” in the side with a sharp paring knife.
 A better way is to slice the pointed tip in one stroke because some chestnuts have 2 membranes inside and this will pierce both so the chestnut won’t explode.
-It also makes them easier to peel – they crack open like an egg.
+You can also make a slit around the middle this makes them easier to peel – they crack open like an egg.

 #4.
 Peel the shell and the bitter papery membrane while the chestnuts are still hot.
 If they cool, it will be almost impossible to remove the membrane.
 Wear clean knitted gloves (the cheap “finger gloves” you wear in winter) to protect your fingers from the heat and from being cut by the shell.

 #5.
 Serve immediately, with melted butter for dipping if you wish.

 #6.
 Once the chestnuts are roasted and peeled, they can be stored in the fridge for up to 2 weeks, waiting to be used in a recipe or to be munched at a party.
 DO NOT reheat them in the microwave!
 They will explode.

 It’s your turn.